radarphp/Radar.Project/docs/domain.md

 as the _ApplicationService_ returns a _Payload_, the internals of the _ApplicationService_ and its interactions do not matter to Radar.

-Here is a naive bit of logic for a _Fetch_ service in our todo application.
+Here is a naive bit of logic for an _Edit_ service in our todo application.
 It guards against several error conditions (anonymous user, invalid input, user attempting to edit a todo item they do not own, and database update failures).
 It returns a _Payload_ that describes exactly what happened inside the